cdktf/cdktf-provider-googlebeta/docs/googleComputeAttachedDisk.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.3.0/docs/resources/google_compute_attached_disk#id GoogleComputeAttachedDisk#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.4.0/docs/resources/google_compute_attached_disk#id GoogleComputeAttachedDisk#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `interface`<sup>Optional</sup> <a name="interface" id="@cdktf/provider-google-beta.googleComputeAttachedDisk.GoogleComputeAttachedDisk.Initializer.parameter.interface"></a>

+- *Type:* str

+The disk interface used for attaching this disk.

+One of SCSI or NVME.
+(This field is only used for specific cases, please don't specify this field without advice from Google.)

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.4.0/docs/resources/google_compute_attached_disk#interface GoogleComputeAttachedDisk#interface}

 ---